 Generally, we do not recommend cacao after 3-4pm.
 The reason for this is cacao still contains a low amount of caffeine, so those sensitive to caffeine stimulation may find themselves activated at night and have trouble sleeping.

 Ironically, we have also had many reports of improved sleep.
-We generally attribute this to cacao’s ability to bring us into presence (thereby helping with anxiety, fear or overwhelm), its abundance of magnesium (to support calming the nervous system), tryptophan (precursor to serotonin, our playful neurotransmitter) and anandamide (our bliss molecule) supporting users enhanced mood for better sleep.
+We generally attribute this to cacao’s ability to bring us into presence (thereby helping with any potential anxiety, fear or overwhelm), its abundance of magnesium (to support calming the nervous system), and the mood boosting compounds contained in cacao, supporting users sleep.

-If you are actually requiring light stimulation to keep you alert throughout the evening for whatever reason, we would recommend consuming cacao over other stimulants like coffee.
+If you are requiring light stimulation to keep you alert throughout the evening for whatever reason (study, social gathering/event, finishing work/business projects), we would recommend consuming cacao over other stimulants like coffee.

 WHAT DOES CEREMONIAL MEAN?

-“Ceremonial” cacao refers to a high standard of cacao paste.
-In order for cacao to be considered as “ceremonial”, it must meet the following criteria:
+In order for cacao to be considered as “ceremonial”, it generally aims to meet the following criteria: